-GCSE geography courses are a good mix of topics such as urban issues, world development, extreme environments, rivers and hazards – to name but a few.
-The course will give you the chance to get to grips with some of the big questions which affect our world, and understand the social, economic and physical forces and processes which shape and change our world.
+GCSE geography courses are a good mix of topics such as urban issues, world development, extreme environments, rivers, and hazards – to name but a few.
+The course will give you the chance to get to grips with some of the big issues which affect our world, and understand the social, economic and physical forces and processes which shape and change our world.

-GCSE Geography is designed to allow a large number of topics to be studied and to provide an insight into a variety of the most important and relevant geographical issues.
+GCSE geography is designed to allow a large number of topics to be studied and to provide an insight into a variety of the most important and relevant geographical issues.
 This diversity also allows all students to find topics they are interested and engaged in.
 A selection of these are described below:

-Urban issues & challenges
+Urban issues and challenges

 Cities and urban areas are some of the most dynamic regions of the world.
-For the first time, a majority of the global population now lives in towns and cities with the UN predicting this will increase to 75% by 2050 highlighting the importance of studying these settlements.
+For the first time, a majority of the global population now lives in towns and cities, with the UN predicting this will increase to 75% by 2050 - highlighting the importance of studying these settlements.
 This topic looks at reasons why urban areas emerge and develop unevenly within and between countries and the challenges and opportunities that this creates.

 Globally, there are large variations in economic development and standards of living between countries.
-This topic looks at the reasons for, and consequences of having a ‘global development gap’ in addition to why such divides occur nationally such as the UK’s north-south divide.
+This topic looks at the reasons for, and consequences of, having a ‘global development gap’ in addition to why such divides occur nationally such as the UK’s north-south divide.

 Global ecosystems - ranging from hot arid to cold tundra environments - all have distinctive characteristics, which have lead to distinctive adaptations within their plant and animal communities.
 Whilst these environments all provide economic opportunities such as using rainforests for logging, farming or energy, they are extremely fragile environments which require sustainable management.